CCBDA-UPC/Assignments-2025/Lab06.md

 If the web app works correctly in your computer commit the changes and deploy the new version in the cloud.
 Change whatever is necessary to make it work.

-**Q6-51: Has everything gone alright?
-What have you changed?**
+> :question: **Question 6.52**: Has everything gone alright?
+What have you changed?

-**Q6-52: Explain all the steps that you have followed after changing the web application code to have the web application updates running in the cloud.**
+> :question: **Question 6.53**: Explain all the steps that you have followed after changing the web application code to have the web application updates running in the cloud.

 ## How to submit this assignment:

-**Q6-1: Draw a diagram of the current deployment of the web app using a tool such as [Draw.io](https://www.drawio.com/blog/aws-diagrams)**
+> :question: **Question 6.1**: Draw a diagram of the current deployment of the web app using a tool such as [Draw.io](https://www.drawio.com/blog/aws-diagrams)

-**Q6-2: Assess the current version of the web application against each of the twelve factor application.**
+> :question: **Question 6.2**: Assess the current version of the web application against each of the twelve factor application.

-**Q6-3: How long have you been working on this session?
-What have been the main difficulties that you have faced and how have you solved them?** Add your answers to `README.md`.
+> :question: **Question 6.3**: How long have you been working on this session?
+What have been the main difficulties that you have faced and how have you solved them?
+Add your answers to `README.md`.

 Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the files generated during this session.